yellow cylinder tower at Pena Palace Sintra

 stone wall with plants and tower in quinta da regaleira

-Be sure to seek out the famous Initiation Well that leads to the secret tunnels that run beneath Quinta da Regaleira’s gardens.
+The highlight is the famous Initiation Well that leads to the secret tunnels that run beneath Quinta da Regaleira’s gardens.
 These underground passages lead visitors through dark chambers and winding pathways before emerging into stunning natural settings outside.

 Moorish Castle